What is Osteoarthritis?

 Osteoarthritis symptoms typically appear gradually and worsen over time.
 The following are some of the signs and symptoms of osteoarthritis:

-• Pain: It is possible that the affected joints will pain during or after movement.
+• Pain: The affected joints may pain during or after movement.

 • Stiffness: Joint stiffness may be more obvious when you first wake up or after a period of inactivity.